Dharmik1710/DangerousDave/README.md

 ---

 ## 📜 License
-This project is open-source under the **MIT License**.

 Feel free to fork, modify, and contribute!
+If possible give some credit.

 🚀 **Happy gaming!** 🎮